 Public Safety

 Your safety, and the safety of all students, faculty, staff and guests at our campus and satellite locations, is a top priority.
-Grand Canyon University (GCU) takes steps to protect you, all visitors and our properties—campus, residential halls, satellite locations and arena—24 hours a day.
+GCU takes steps to protect you, all visitors and our properties — campus, residential halls, satellite locations and arena — 24 hours a day.

 Our Department of Public Safety has established policies to maximize your safety by: